rkdarst/scicomp/tut/git-10-minute/git-10-minute.rst

    much.
 Instead, we have a tool, the **diff**, that can direct our attention *only* to the important parts.

-   The terms **diff** and **patch** are mostly interchangeable.
+   The terms **diff** and **patch** are mostly interchangeable (Incidentally, ``diff`` is a program that makes diffs out of two files, ``patch`` is a program that takes a file and a diff and produces the other file).
 They are one of the fundamental building blocks of programming, so you will see them often.

    Running ``git diff`` tells you the changes made since the last commit (save point), but you can get other diffs too.